-- Currently, there is no evidence that sex workers in Australia have higher rates of STIs than the general population.
+- Currently, there is no evidence that sex workers in Australia have higher rates of sexually transmitted infections (STIs) than the general population.
 Sustaining low STI rates remains a priority.

-- High priority groups include street based sex workers, sex workers who inject drugs, culturally and linguistically diverse sex workers, Aboriginal and Torres Strait Islander sex workers and male and transgender sex workers.
+- High priority groups include street-based sex workers, sex workers who inject drugs, culturally and linguistically diverse sex workers, Aboriginal and Torres Strait Islander sex workers and men who have sex with men and transgender sex workers.

 - There has been widespread adoption of safer sex practice in the Australian sex industry through sex worker advocacy, peer-based education and support and outreach services.

 - Regular testing for STIs and blood borne viruses is recommended.

 - Frequency of testing should be determined in consultation with the sex worker and guided by risk assessment.
 Sex workers may request more frequent testing to comply with jurisdictional-based legal frameworks and workplace requirements.

 If NAAT test result is positive, take swab at relevant site(s) for culture, before treatment.